I believe everyone has something special to contribute to the world…

 While I’ve lived in Sacramento since 1992, I was born in Montana and call Santa Cruz ‘home’ since that’s where I spent a good portion of my childhood.
 Along the way, I picked up a Bachelor’s degree in American Studies from Brown University and a Master’s degree in Counseling Psychology from the University of San Francisco.
 I find change, personal growth and relationships to be fascinating subjects and love expanding my knowledge about them, so I’m always reading or taking training classes to learn new things.

 If you run into me outside the office, there’s a pretty good chance I’ll be wearing shorts and drinking something that’s fizzy – either seltzer water, Diet Coke, or a good beer.
-If you look closely, you might see some paint under my fingernails from my latest attempt to create abstract art, and there’s probably a guitar pick in my pocket.
+If you look closely, you might see some paint under my fingernails from my latest artistic endeavors, and there’s probably a guitar pick in my pocket.
 If I’m with my daughter, it’s a sure bet we’ll be doing something fun or silly, because that’s how we roll.
 If I’m alone, I’ll probably be listening to music, and it could be anything from ambient soundscapes to ear-destroying metal, depending on my mood.

 Enough about me.
 What about you?
-Are you ready to find your awesome?
+Are you ready to bring out the greatness that’s inside you?
 If so, I’m ready to help.
 Get in touch to set up a consultation and we’ll talk about the therapy process and whether I’m the right person to help you on your journey.

 Keep moving forward,

 Good luck finding pictures of Freud looking like this…

 Giant Jenga.
 It’s actually more stressful than work!